Valentine’s Day is the sweetest holiday of the bunch.

 PPT of Me

 This energizer and team builder is a great way to start off your meetings.
 Each meeting starts off each a 4-slideshow presentation from a different team member.
-The slide show will give the team member an opportunity to share a bit about who they are, what they do, and where they come from outside of work.
+The slideshow will give the team member an opportunity to share a bit about who they are, what they do, and where they come from outside of work.

 This is one of the team builders that really helps people get to know each other better.

-Team builders like Say What? are great ways to inject some much needed energy into your meeting, and this one can be done in just a few minutes.
+Team builders like Say What? are great ways to inject some much-needed energy into your meeting, and this one can be done in just a few minutes.
 It’s also a great way to have new team members introduce themselves to the rest of the team.

 Have people introduce themselves by name and then say what car part best represents who they are.
 For example, “Hi my name is Tyler, and if I were part of a car I would be the back seat – because I like to have fun, and that’s where the most fun happens in a car.”

 Get more energy injected into your next meeting by blasting a “theme song” that represents the content of the session.
-Have people come into the meeting with the song looping in the background.
+Have people come to the meeting with the song looping in the background.
 You can also tie the song into your slide notes for a greater impact.

 The best songs are ones that supports the theme or message of the meeting. (i.e. Weird Al’s “Eat It” for a meeting about acquiring a new company, or Black Eyed Peas “I Got a Feeling” for a meeting for launching a new budget).